14 reasons you are better than your fund manager

 As a private investor you can invest in any type of asset in any country that offers an attractive risk return trade-off, be it corporate bonds, equities, options, real estate etc.

-Fund managers have to stay within the fund’s investment area.
-And they have to obey all kinds of regulations that further limit their investment choices.
+Fund managers have to stay in the fund’s investment area.
+And they have to follow all kinds of regulations that further limit their investment choices.

 You can argue that you can change to different fund but that is also actively managing your money.